Amit Shah in Bengal for two days as BJP looks to bounce back | Politics

 - India

-Senior BJP leader and Union Home Minister Amit Shah will meet his party's West Bengal leaders, including all MPs and MLAs, address a public rally and visit forward areas along the Indo-Bangladesh border during his two-day tour of the state from Thursday.
+Top BJP leader and Union Home Minister Amit Shah will arrive in West Bengal for two days starting Thursday, his first since last year's assembly polls, and hold organisational meetings, address a public rally, besides visiting forward areas along the India-Bangladesh border.

+Shah on Thursday will inaugurate BSF's floating border outposts at Hingalganj and lay the foundation stone of ‘Maitri’ museum at Haridaspur, official sources said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)